RESEARCH

 It is this core belief in the academic foundation and principles of our work that inform our approach to investing.

-WHITE PAPERS
+PUBLISHED PAPERS

 A Practitioner’s Defense of Return Predictability

-Our first white paper is authored by Blair Hull and Xiao Qiao and explores the issues and opportunities of market timing and return predictability.
+Our first paper is authored by Blair Hull and Xiao Qiao and explores the issues and opportunities of market timing and return predictability.

 It is this core belief in the academic foundation and principles of our work that inform our approach to investing.
-In “A Practitioner’s Defense of Return Predictability,” a white paper authored by Blair Hull and Xiao Qiao, the issues and opportunities of market timing and return predictability are explored.
+In “A Practitioner’s Defense of Return Predictability,” a paper authored by Blair Hull and Xiao Qiao, the issues and opportunities of market timing and return predictability are explored.

 The paper discusses a six-month horizon model that leverages correlation screening to combine a constantly changing collection of twenty academically referenced variables in order to demonstrate forecasting efficacy.
 Using a walk forward simulation in which positions in SPY are taken proportional to the model forecast equity risk premium, this approach indicates simulated strategy yields of more than twice the annual returns of a buy-and-hold strategy and a corresponding Sharpe ratio four times that of buy-and-hold.